mccornet/dynamic-programming-examples/readme.md

 > **Leonardo Rossi's comment**
 >
 > "Making the code compact and clever may come at the expense of readability.
-Competitive
-> programming resources are often biased towards short and clever implementations.
-> In a software engineering position, these are usually frowned upon, since the code may become hard to understand and maintain.
-Avoid writing the code too cryptic/clever
-> during the interview, since it may be seen as a negative point."
+Competitive programming resources are often biased towards short and clever implementations.
+In a software engineering position, these are usually frowned upon, since the code may become hard to understand and maintain.
+Avoid writing the code too cryptic/clever during the interview, since it may be seen as a negative point."

-## Solution 2, one-pass $O(n)$ time

 # Largest Rectangle in skyline